-PSNC’s Regulations and Support Team updated its previous guidance to contractors on whistleblowing.
+PSNC’s Regulations and Support Team updated its previous guidance to contractors on whistleblowing which is available here.

 - NHS Employers have a Raising whistleblowing concerns hub with information, resources and guidance.

 - Public Concern at Work raising concerns guidance – Public Concern at Work (www.pcaw.org.uk) is a whistleblowing charity which encourages workplace whistleblowing.
-The organisation can assist workers with deciding whether to make disclosures and if so, to whom the disclosure should be made.
+The organisation can assist workers with deciding whether to make disclosures and if so, to whom they should be made.

-- The Royal Pharmaceutical Society has prepared clinical governance guidance.
-Whistleblowing is included in its document ‘Reducing workplace pressure through professional empowerment’.
-The Society has also produced guidance for tis members on raising concerns and speaking up safely in pharmacy.
+- The Royal Pharmaceutical Society has guidance on whistleblowing in its document ‘Reducing workplace pressure through professional empowerment’.
+The Society has also produced guidance for its members on raising concerns and speaking up safely in pharmacy.

 - The GPhC has created a guidance leaflet which sets out the responsibilities of pharmacy professionals to take action if they believe patients and the public are at risk.